DavtabaseDave/DentistryDocx/Intro/SSIS-Package/Functional-Requirements.md

   - Nationalities list- extract the full list of nationality codes and descriptions from Banner table `Skvssdt`
   - Ethnicity list - extract all ethnicity codes and descriptions from Banner table `stvethn`
+- Merge the extracted Banner with the actual user tables